STENGAH Announce Debut Album

-« At The Behest of Origins » follows the band’s debut single » Above Inhumanity « .
-The song follows a confrontation between loneliness and fellowship through an imaginary conversation.
-Expanding about the song, the band say, « It talks about the burden of toxic baggage we carry from the past, and the need to let it go, getting rid of some elapsed existence and escaping from the undertow of life. »
+« At the Behest of Origins » follows a confrontation between loneliness and fellowship through an imaginary conversation.
+Expanding about the song, he says, « It’s about the burden of toxic baggage we carry from the past, and the need to let it go, getting rid of some elapsed existence and escaping from the undertow of life. »

-« The music is about (re)connecting with yourself« , says Eliott. « It is about people, their fears, their faiths and their philosophies.
+« The music is about (re)connecting with yourself, » says Eliott. « It’s about people, their fears, their faiths and their philosophies.
 How sometimes those things can guide them, and how sometimes they can blind them.
-It asks, with no judgement, about how odd and how strange the social and emotional behaviours of human beings are.
-It’s all about the power to believe, in creativity, and consciousness« .
+It asks, with no judgment, about how odd and strange human beings’ social and emotional behaviours are.
+It’s all about the power to believe, in creativity, and in consciousness.« .